-- Carbon Nano Tubes (CNTs) were discovered by S. Iijima in the year 1991. - They are long, thin tube like cylinders made of hexagonal rings of carbon atoms, Bondedovalently by sp2 hybridization
+- Carbon Nano Tubes (CNTs) were discovered by S. Iijima in the year 1991. - They are long, thin tube like cylinders made of hexagonal rings of carbon atoms, Bonded covalently by sp2 hybridization

-- A sheet of graphite is rolled into a cylinder or twisted to make a tube of few nm in diameterand up to hundreds of micrometers long (length to diameter ratio 28,000,000 :1) - These Nano tubes have a hemispherical "cap" at each end of the cylinder (closed CNTs) Andthey can be open also (open CNTs) - CNT diameter = ~ 1.2 nm

-CNTs are two types depending upon the way in which they are arranged.
+- A sheet of graphite is graphene sheet swwt rolled into a cylinder or twisted to make a tube of few nm in diameter and upto hundreds of micrometres long (length to diameter ratio 28,000,000 :1) - These nano tubes have a hemispherical "cap" at each end of the cylinder (closed CNTs) And they can be open also (open CNTs) - CNT diameter = ~ 1.2 nm - CNTs are two types depending upon the way in which they are arranged. - (a) A single walled nanotubes (SWNT)

-(a) A single walled nanotubes (SWNT) (b) A multi walled nanotubes (MWNT)
+(b)A multi walled nanotubes (MWNT)